 - You understand the five main areas of emotional intelligence and why they are important to project leadership.

-- You have a clear understanding of the behaviours you need to stop in order to become a more effective project manager and leader.
+- You have a clear understanding of the behaviors you need to stop in order to become a more effective project manager and leader.

 Notes to chapter 1 in The Power of Project Leadership